Great Customer Service

 When we think of the most important issue in business, we always come back to customer service.
-In every consultation, workshop or class, we ask two questions and get amazingly similar results:
+In every consultation, workshop, or class, we ask two questions and get amazingly similar results:

 • What small businesses do you like to do business with?